Tulsa vs. Navy NCAA Football Odds, Plays and Insights | October 29, 2021

 - These two squads surrender a combined 64.3 points per game, 17.3 more than this contest's over/under.

-- The average total in Golden Hurricane games this season is 57.7, 10.7 points more than Friday's total of 47.
+- The average total in Golden Hurricane games this season is 57.7, 10.7 points above Friday's total of 47.

 - In 2021, games involving the Midshipmen have averaged a total of 49.3 points, 2.3 more than the set over/under in this contest.